 2.6 Consolidate Client Metrics and Report on Performance

-Databox is a powerful and easy to use dashboarding tool to help you pull in metrics from many common marketing tools into one easy to distribute dashboard.
+Databox is a powerful and easy-to-use dashboarding tool to help you pull metrics from many common marketing tools into one easy-to-distribute dashboard.

 They have an agency account, which makes it easy to maintain KPIs for different clients.
 If you specialize in a particular industry, they make it very easy to spin up your predefined dashboard for all of your clients.

 #3.
 How to Grow Your Digital Marketing Agency